 2.4 Western blot analysis

 All proteins were extracted from PBMs at 4 °C using the radioimmunoprecipitation assay lysis buffer (RIPA buffer) and phenylmethylsulfnoyl fluoride (PMSF) (Solarbio, Beijing, China).
 Proteins were measured and adjusted by using the BCA protein assay kit (MULTI SCIENCE, China) and denatured with 5 × SDS loading buffer (Beyotime) at 98 °C for 10 min.
 The prepared proteins were separated by SDS-polyacrylamide gel electrophoresis and then transferred to polyvinylidene fluoride membranes.
-After being blocked with 5% skim milk solution, we incubated membranes with the specific primary antibodies and the secondary antibody.
+After being blocked with 5% skim milk solution, membranes were incubated with the specific primary antibodies and the secondary antibody.
 We visualized the membranes using ChemiDocTM XRS+ system (Bio-Rad Laboratories) and ECL Plus reagents (Solarbio, Beijing, China).
-The primary antibodies including anti-CDK2 and anti-PCNA were obtained from Sangon Biotech (Shanghai, China), anti-ACVR1, anti-cyclinD1, anti-MyoD and anti-MyoG were purchased from Abcam (Cambrige, MA, USA).
+The primary antibodies including anti-CDK2 and anti-PCNA were obtained from Sangon Biotech (Shanghai, China).
+Here, anti-ACVR1, anti-cyclinD1, anti-MyoD and anti-MyoG were purchased from Abcam (Cambrige, MA, USA).
 Anti-β-actin were purchased from SungenBio (Tianjin, China).
-HRP-conjugated Goat Anti-Rabbit IgG were obtained from BBI Life Science (Shanghai, China).
+HRP-conjugated Goat Anti-Rabbit IgG was obtained from BBI Life Science (Shanghai, China).
 All the primary antibodies were diluted with primary antibody dilution buffer that was obtained from Beyotime (Haimen, China).
 Image Lab TM Software 6.0.1 was used to calculate the grayscale value of the proteins.

 2.5 EdU and flow cytometry assay

-After inducing PBMs differentiation for 4 days, 4% paraformaldehyde in PBS were used to fix differentiated myoblast in a plate for 20 min.
+After inducing PBMs differentiation for 4 days, 4% paraformaldehyde in PBS was used to fix differentiated myoblast in a plate for 20 min.
 0.5% of Triton-X-100 was added to permeabilize the fixed myoblast for 10 min and the cells were blocked with 5% bovine serum albumin solution (BSA) at 4 °C for 2 h.
 Subsequently, we incubated primary antibody (anti-MyHC diluted 1:250; Abcam, Cambridge, MA) at 4 °C overnight and incubated the corresponding fluorescent secondary antibody at 4°C for 2.5 h.
-Finally, the cell nuclei were stained with DAPI and images were captured by fluorescence microscope (DM5000B, Leica Microsystems, Germany).
+Finally, the cell nuclei were stained with DAPI and the images were captured by fluorescence microscope (DM5000B, Leica Microsystems, Germany).
 The degree of differentiation was measured by the fusion index that was calculated as the number of nuclei in the myotube and as a percentage of the total nuclei.

 2.7 Dual-luciferase reporter assay

-Dual-luciferase reporter assays were performed to test the interaction of bta-miR-365-3p with its predicted targets.
-HEK293T cells were co-transfected with OPmiR-365-3p vector (or the empty vector) and vectors containing ACVR1-wild or ACVR1-mutant.
+Dual-luciferase reporter assay was applied to test the interaction of bta-miR-365-3p with its predicted targets.
+HEK293T cells were co-transfected with OPmiR-365-3p vector (or the empty vector) and other vectors containing ACVR1-wild or ACVR1-mutant.
 The dual-luciferase activity was analyzed on an MPPC luminescence analyzer (HAMAMATSU, Beijing, China) using the luciferase reporter assay kit (Promega, Madison, WI) according to the manufacturer’s instructions.
-The results were calculated as the ratio of firefly to Renilla luciferase activities in three independent replicates.
+The results were calculated as the ratios of firefly to Renilla luciferase activities in three independent replicates.

 2.8 Bioinformatics analysis

-The online databases TargetScan (http://www.targetscan.org/vert_72/) and miRmap (https://mirmap.ezlab.org/) were used to search for targets for bta-miR-365-3p [22,23].
-VENNY (verson 2.1) (https://bioinfogp.cnb.csic.es/tools/venny/index.html) was used to obtain the common targets from the two databases .
-The R package clusterProfiler was used to cluster the Gene Ontology (GO) and Kyoto Encyclopaedia of Genes and Genomes (KEGG) for the common genes.
+The online databases TargetScan (http://www.targetscan.org/vert_72/) and miRmap (https://mirmap.ezlab.org/) were used to search for the targets of bta-miR-365-3p [20,21].
+VENNY tool (version 2.1) (https://bioinfogp.cnb.csic.es/tools/venny/index.html) was used to obtain the common targets from the two databases .
+The R package clusterProfiler was used to cluster the enrichments of Gene Ontology (GO) and Kyoto Encyclopaedia of Genes and Genomes (KEGG) for the common genes.

 2.9 Statistical analysis

-All the quantitative data are presented as the mean ± SD.
+All the quantitative data were presented as the mean ± SD.
 Each group has three independent experiments.
-Student’ t test procedure was used to analyze the statistical significance between groups were analyzed by SPSS v19.0.
-In this study, one asterisk, two asterisks and three asterisks indicated P < 0.05, two asterisks indicated P < 0.01 and P < 0.001 extremely significant between groups.
+Student’ t-test procedure was used to analyze the statistical significance between groups were analyzed by SPSS v19.0.
+In this study, one asterisk, two asterisks and three asterisks indicated P < 0.05, P < 0.01 and P < 0.001 between groups, respectively.